Kottukal cave Temple

 According to local traditions, the big rock was brought to the area by the incarnations of Shiva including Nandi to the area, and another small rock near to it called 'chummaadu para' is believed to be the support to relieve the pain when the bigger hard rock kept in head.
 Historians read its origin back to the 7th century AD when 'Nedila Paranthaka Nedumchadayan' who ruled Chadayamangalam the nearby place, made the rock cut temple.

 It is now situated in the centre of a large extent of paddy fields and daily rituals are done under Travancore Devaswom Board.
 The calmness and tranquility of the area attracts the travellers, and one can reach the spot travelling 45 kilometers from Kollam.

+Location

+This Rock-cut temple is located with the geographic coordinates of 8°53′22.5″N 76°54′18.9″E at an altitude of about 72.53 m above the mean sea level.

 Architecture

 The temple is made by carving out a gigantic piece of rock.
-This architectural is situated in the middle of paddy field and from a distance gives impression of sleeping elephant.
+This architectural is situated in the middle of paddy field and from a distance gives impression of a sleeping elephant.
 There are two 10 feet long and 8 feet wide rooms cut into the rocks and covered by a single rock overhead.
-The temple have Shiva linga flanked by Nandi and Sri Hanuman is believed to belong to the period of Pallava dynasty (8th century BC) and contemporaneous with the Shore Temple at Mahabalipuram near Chennai.
+The temple which has a Shiva linga flanked by Nandi and Sri Hanuman is believed to belong to the period of Pallava dynasty (8th century BC) and contemporaneous with the Shore Temple at Mahabalipuram near Chennai.